PSeitz/binggan/README.md

 Binggan (餅乾, bǐng gān, means cookie in Chinese) is a benchmarking library for Rust.
 It is designed to be simple to use and to provide a good overview of the performance of your code and its memory consumption.

-It allows arbitrary named inputs to be passed to the benchmarks.

 ### Features

 * 📊 Peak Memory Usage